greglinch/sourcelist/to-do-list.md

 	* NOTE: based on quick testing, it looks like we're ok because of logic to avoid duplicate emails; it just says your account is already created, check email (so not ideal but should be ok)

 * upgrade to Django 2.0
+	* ran into some issues, so probably best to do this in a separate repo first

 * add a "Testimonials" style page with success stories instead of just on the about page